If you had one Bitcoin (BTC), how would you store it and keep it safe?

 Definition and Classification

-People often find it different to tell the difference between wallet and software wallet.
+People often find it hard to tell the differences between wallet and software wallet.

 For the exact definition of wallet, let’s refer to Wikipedia:

 A cryptocurrency wallet is a device, physical medium, program or a service which stores the public and/or private keys for cryptocurrency transactions.

 Or, in the words of crypto users:

 A wallet is an address plus a private key.

 Now let’s go back to the Bitcoin question — according to Satoshi Nakamoto’s Bitcoin Whitepaper, the wallet (head + hash function) was incorporated in the bitcoin network from the very beginning.

 Therefore, a crypto wallet, in its original definition, is just the combination of an address and a private key, with no more features or content involved.